noahehall/theBookOfNoah/0current/proxy/haproxy.md

 - is designed to run with very limited privs
 - always isolate the haproxy process in a chroot jail and drop its privs to a non-root user without any perms inside the jail
-  - it needs to START AS ROOT and but should never RUN AS ROOT
+  - it should START AS ROOT but never RUN AS ROOT
     - changing from the root UID prior to starting haproxy reduces the effective security implications
     - you NEED to START AS ROOT to set the correct restrictions
       - adjust file descriptor limits